ItsDianthus/hello-world/README.md

 # hello-world
 My first repository, yep

-Hey
+Hey!
 My name is Diana and I am studying Python.
 It's great to see you here.
-Also I like painting and playing music instruments such as guitar and piano.
+Also I am a painter and a musician.
+Nice to meet you